 Yogurt is also often listed on the menu.
 It is served in a glass, because it is to be drunk – a cevapi-chaser of sorts.
 We thought we were ordering sauce, which elicited a few odd stares when we poured it over our meals!

-Cevabdzinica Zeljo 1: Best Restaurant in Sarajevo for Cevapi
+Ćevabdžinica Željo 1: Best Restaurant for Cevapi

 #2 BUREK: Traditional Sarajevo Cuisine

-Our second favorite Balkan meat-and-dough option is burek.
-The flaky pastry is traditionally filled with ground meat, wound into a spiral and baked.
-Several Sarajevo restaurants sell small, individual pies, but typically a large portion is made on a platter and baked under a dome lid piled with hot coals.
+Several Sarajevo restaurants sell small, individual pies, but typically a large portion is made on a platter and baked under a dome lid over hot coals.
 The pie is then cut into pieces (usually quarters) and sold by weight.

-Buregdzinica Sac: Best Sarajevo Restaurant for Burek
+Buregdzinica Sac: Best Sarajevo Burek

-Of all the burek that we ate – and we ate a lot – we favored the traditionally prepared pie from Buregdzinica Sac.
-Located on a small alley in Old Town Sarajevo, the Bosnian restaurant only has a few indoor seats with most of the seating outdoors at large picnic tables.
+Located on a small alley in Old Town Sarajevo, this Bosnian restaurant has a few indoor tables with most of the seating at large picnic tables outside.
 Flavorful and filling, but not greasy, makes for perfect burek!
 MAP

-During our stay in Sarajevo, we noticed that pancakes were offered on several menus, but not pancakes as Americans think of them.
+During our stay in Sarajevo, we noticed that pancakes were offered on several menus.
+However, these are not pancakes as Americans think of them.

 Instead, Sarajevo restaurants prepare ‘pancakes’ like crepes that are stuffed with both savory and sweet fillings.
 Pancakes are one of the traditional dishes in Bosnia that can be consumed anytime of day – or even as a snack.

-Cakum-Pakum Pancake Restaurant in Sarajevo
+Cakum-Pakum: Top Pancake Restaurant in Sarajevo

-Our interest was piqued when we found a small Sarajevo restaurant, Cakum-Pakum, run by a local couple who serve two things: pancakes and pasta.
 Intrigued, we ventured into the seven-table restaurant on our last night in town.
 The shabby chic interior is a throw-back to the 60s and highlighted by luggage cases.
 MAP

-The menu is simple with several choices of fresh vegetables mixed with savory ingredients; each combination is available stuffed into a pancake or served over pasta.
+The menu is simple with several choices of fresh vegetables mixed with savory ingredients.
+Each combination is available stuffed into a pancake or served over pasta.
 We ordered one of each – and both were divine.
-After our main course, we shared a sweet Nutella palacinke (which we have discovered is quite a popular dessert in Bosnia).
-The food and service were excellent – and menu items are a great valve.

 #4 PIZZA IN SARAJEVO